samumei/ddecompose/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-To change the reference group, we `reference_0` needs to be set to `FALSE`.
+To change the reference group, we have to set `reference_0 = FALSE`.
 Note that this does not change the subtraction terms in the decomposition, i.e., (X1 - X0) and (b1 - b0).
-To change the direction of the subtraction, the parameter `subtract_1_from_0` needs to be set to `TRUE`.
-This merely changes the sign of the decomposition results.
-We can indicate the weights column of the `data` in the `weights` parameter and normalize factor variables by setting `normalize_factors = TRUE`.
+To change the direction of the subtraction, the parameter `subtract_1_from_0` must be set to `TRUE`.
+This parameter only changes the sign of the decomposition results.
+We can specify the weights column of the `data` in the `weights` parameter and normalize the factor variables by setting `normalize_factors = TRUE`.

 ### ‘Doubly Robust’ Decompostion